Nikhilshettys/Nikhilshettys/README.md

 🎓 Student | Bachelor of Engineering in Computer Science and Engineering

-I am currently pursuing my degree in Computer Science and Engineering with a strong passion for web development.
+I am currently pursuing B.E in Computer Science and Engineering with a strong passion for web development.
 My focus in full-stack and front-end development, and I am actively honing my skills in HTML and CSS to build a solid foundation.

 I am dedicated to learning and growing in the field of web development, with the goal of creating seamless, user-friendly, and visually appealing web experiences.